flycheck/flycheck/README.md

 Some checkers can be configured from configuration files.
-Such checkers have an associated variable providing the name of the configuration file, for instance `flycheck-jslintrc` for `flycheck-checker-javascript-jslint`.
+Such checkers have an associated variable providing the name of the configuration file, for instance `flycheck-jslintrc` for `javascript-jslint` checker.
 These variables obey the following rules:

 If it contains a plain file name without any slash, e.g. `.jslintrc`,